pmoksana/Agile-Center-of-Excellence/README.md

 ## 📋 How to use
 1. Browse a folder
 2. Download templates or use Markdown guides
-3. Customize to fit a team needs
+3. Customize to fit current needs

 ## 📬 Contact